 Woolwich Town Centre

-It is estimated that criminal networks are making over £100 million a year from the trade in London alone, with a third of London smokers saying they were offered illegal tobacco in the last year.
+It’s estimated that criminal networks are making over £100 million a year from the trade in London alone, with a third of London smokers saying they were offered illegal tobacco in the previous year.
 Such products are unregulated, untaxed and often sold under-the-counter, which means they are available at ‘pocket money prices’, making it easier for children to buy them and to start smoking from a young age.

 Telltale signs of illegal tobacco include: